 In some ways, the Piazza della Signoria is a bit like Florence’s living room.
 This square has been the setting for many of the city’s important moments over the centuries, and continues to be a popular meeting place (and people-watching spot) for visitors.

 You know that view overlooking a city that you see reproduced on every postcard in town?
 The one you assume must involve a crane or helicopter or something, because the alternative is that the photographer was hovering above the rooftops?
 Well, that photograph in Florence – the one that takes in the panorama of the historic center’s red roofs and the iconic Duomo – is one you can get without wings or a helicopter.
 You just need to walk up the hill to the Piazzale Michelangelo on a nice day.

-Like other cities in Italy, Florence has public New Year’s Eve celebrations in its historic center.
-There are also private parties at clubs around the city, as well as special menus at restaurants, so can find just the activities that suit your style and budget.
+Like other cities in Italy, New Year’s Eve in Florence has public celebrations in its historic center.
+There are also private parties at clubs around the city, as well as special menus at restaurants, so you can find just the activities that suit your style and budget.

 In Florence’s Duomo Square, the layers of colorful stone on the Duomo itself usually draw the most attention.
 But on the baptistery that sits in front of the cathedral’s facade, there is a set of doors that Michelangelo himself thought so highly of that nicknamed them the “Gates of Paradise.”
 These doors, designed by Lorenzo Ghiberti, deserve more than a passing glance.
 Here’s why.